Magento SEO Full Guide: Features, Tips, and Best Practices

 2. Write Unique Product Descriptions

-Duplicate content confuses Google, making it choose between the identical pages to decide which should rank in the top results.
+Duplicate content confuses Google, making it choose between identical pages to decide which should rank in the top results.
 This can prevent your page from being displayed on SERPs.
-Ouch!

-To create product descriptions that sell, think of your customer’s wants and pain points.
+To create product descriptions that sell, think of your customer’s wants and pain points and address them.

 3. Optimize Your Images

-With consumers exploring new products and websites through image search, you need to optimize your product images for search engines.
+Consumers also explore new products and websites through image searches.
+This is why you need to optimize your product images for search engines.

 • Create descriptive file names: Clearly describe your images and insert the keyword you’re ranking for in your file names.
 Descriptive file names allow Google to understand your images and display them when your users enter relevant searches.

-• Utilize alt tags: An alt tag or alt description is an HTML attribute that offers a text alternative for search engines to display, when your user’s browser doesn’t show your product images.
+• Utilize alt tags: An alt tag or alt description is an HTML attribute that offers a text alternative for search engines to display when your user’s browser doesn’t show your product images.
 Creating alt tags for your images allows search engines and users to know what your images contain.
-Similar to descriptive file names, alt tags should include keywords you’re trying to rank for on SERPs.
+Like descriptive file names, alt tags should include keywords you’re trying to rank for on SERPs.

 4. Integrate SEO Extensions

-While Magento has built-in SEO features that allow you to personalize and shorten URLs, optimize meta tags and edit canonical tags, alt tags, and configure robots.txt files, Magento SEO extensions allow you to simplify the SEO process.
+While Magento already has built-in SEO features that allow you to personalize and shorten URLs, optimize meta tags, canonical tags, and alt tags, and configure robots.txt files, Magento SEO extensions allow you to simplify the SEO process.

-• Increase functionality with user-friendly features such as product searches and an easy checkout process
+• Increase functionality with user-friendly Magento eCommerce features such as product searches and an easy checkout process

 • Reach a wider audience thanks to language translation extensions